chijioke-ibekwe/prime-football-trivia/README.md

 # Prime Football Trivia
 RESTful APIs for a trivia game to test your football knowledge.
 As a lover of football and having played a number of trivia games online that weren't challenging enough, I was inspired to work on this project.
-If you think you know football, play the Prime Football Trivia.
+If you think you know football, play the Prime Football Trivia 😌.
 Frontend component of the application to be integrated soon.

 ## Getting Started